 On another note, my mama has been hospitalized recently due to complications from her cancer.
 She is beginning a new round of chemotherapy tomorrow, with a brand new (to her) drug.
 We all hope and pray her body responds well to it.

 I met my husband at a party in San Francisco in 2004.
 We were big city club and party kids.
 Vegetarians who had never milked a cow and rarely left city limits.
 Now we are farmers in North Idaho, one of the least populated areas of the country.
 I'm no longer a goth clubbing radical feminist party girl.
 I'm a happily married dusty farm chick living out in the incredibly beautiful countryside and thanking God for it every day.
 We're working hard at building up our new homestead and business, and growing deep our family's roots.
 We call our farm Rootsong.

-My days are mostly filled with homeschooling, homekeeping, cow milking, cheesemaking, diaper washing, breastfeeding, laughing with my seven fantastic kids and homesteading with my best friend in the whole world, my husband.
+My days are mostly filled with homeschooling, homekeeping, cow milking, cheesemaking, butchering things, canning things, caring for our farm animals, diaper washing, breastfeeding, laughing with my seven fantastic kids and homesteading with my best friend in the whole world, my husband.
 I have a passion for natural foods and natural birth, and living simply and joyfully.

 A brief timeline:

 I began this blog way back in early 2006.
 Husband and I lived on a postage stamp lot in the suburbs until the summer of 2011.
 We then packed up our family and moved to a 20 acre rental in the middle of nowhere north Idaho.
 I had never set foot in Idaho until stepping out of that moving truck.
 Nine months later, in April 2012, we were able to purchase our very own dream come true- a modest home on 10 acres of gorgeous rural land.
 We worked hard to make our fixer-upper livable, and moved in late June 2012.
 We've been working even harder, laughing and loving on this land ever since.
 I am in awe that I get to live this life.